 m-Painter offers several visibility control methods to add to your application to allow you to have finite control over which elements of the page are displayed and to whom based on several different configurations.
 At present, m-Painter supports three such methods:

-- Conditional Visibility — Show/Hide elements based on other on-screen inputs
+- Conditional Visibility — Show/Hide elements based on other on-screen inputs or maintainer action mode.

 - Control Access with Roles — Show/Hide elements based on the current user’s menuing role